Beautiful colors of sunset over Grand Canyon National Park

 Heading east to west, the Grand Canyon begins in the Northeast near the town of Page, AZ and continues westward for 277 miles.
 It curves through Grand Canyon National Park, all of which is located in the state of Arizona as well.

-The Grand Canyon is so large, it occupies an area that is larger (1,904 square miles in total) than the entire state of Rhode Island (1,212 square miles).
+The Grand Canyon is so large (1,904 square miles in total), it occupies an area that is larger than the entire state of Rhode Island (1,212 square miles).

 The canyon was created by the Colorado River and and its many tributaries cutting into the Colorado Plateau as it uplifted, causing the Colorado River system to flow where it does today between sheer 4,000 foot walls of ancient rock.
 The canyon is so deep, it exposes rocks that date back the earliest parts of Earth's history, rocks as old as 1.8 billion years old.